 Bake, Cool & Serve

 - Remove from the oven.
 Your bread should be fully baked between 1 hour and 15-30 minutes (mine are typically done at 75-80 minutes).
-Remove from the oven when done and allow to cool in the pan for 10 minutes then lift out and remove the parchment paper.
+Remove from the oven when done and allow it to cool in the pan for 10 minutes, then lift it out and remove the parchment paper.

 - Cool.
 Allow the bread to cool fully on a wire cooling rack before slicing and serving.